 A dropped fork or spilled beverage can happen to even the most poised parents – to say nothing of their kids.
 Even so, children older than age 5 should know a few basic rules of eating with others.
-Practice the ropes before your next holiday meal, inspired by James.
+Practice the ropes of table manners for kids before your next big family meal, inspired by James.
 B. Stenson’s ParentLeadership.com website.

 1. Cover up.
 Place your napkin on your lap when you first take your seat.